revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 f.close()
 ```

-> Using 'rb' mode, we can read the binary file in python.
+> Using `rb` mode, we can read the binary file in python.

 </details>